 - You can get advice and guidance from others, for example consultants or verifiers. - Consultants can design systems, processes and procedures for you - but can't take away your responsibilities.
-It is part of their job to help you understand how to make good decisions about food safety and suitability - especially when things don't go to plan. - Verifiers can provide advice and coaching (options and examples) about how you can make sure your business is making safe and suitable food but they cannot make your decisions for you.
+It is part of their job to help you understand how to make good decisions about food safety and suitability - especially when things don't go to plan.

+Verifiers can provide advice and coaching (options and examples) about how you can make sure your business is making safe and suitable food but they cannot make your decisions for you.

-- Always follow the food safety and suitability rules. - Make sure you have enough trained and competent staff (and supervisors if necessary) to achieve the safety and suitability of food. - · Get verified. - Keep a copy of all documents or records required for at least 4 years. - All records must to be accurate, easy to read, and identify what was done, when it was done, and who did it. - Make sure records are easily accessible. - Give written notice to the registration authority of any significant change in circumstances - if possible before making the change, or at least within 10 working days after the change occurs.
+- Always follow the food safety and suitability rules. - Make sure you have enough trained and competent staff (and supervisors if necessary) to achieve the safety and suitability of food. - · Get verified. - · Keep a copy of all documents or records required for at least 4 years. - All records must to be accurate, easy to read, and identify what was done, when it was done, and who did it. - · Make sure records are easily accessible. - Give written notice to your registration authority of any significant change in your business - if possible before making the change, or at least within 10 working days after the change occurs.

-- Your verifier might ask: - whether you have given certain food safety responsibilities to other people and, if so, how you know they are doing a good job of keeping food safe and suitable, - whether there have been any changes to what you do, make or sell since the last time they were there.
+- · Your verifier might ask: - whether you have given certain food safety responsibilities to other people and, if so, how you know they are doing a good job of keeping food safe and suitable. - whether there have been any changes to what you do, make or sell since the last time they were there. - whether there are stresses or pressure on the business that have meant staff cuts or changes to save costs - and how you have taken food safety and suitability into account when making these decisions